Due to COVID-19, we've made temporary adjustments to our testing policy. Please review those changes here.

 Test-Optional Policy for U.S. Citizens and Permanent Residents

 Bryn Mawr College’s Office of Admissions conducts a holistic review of our applicants.
 Recognizing the individuality of all prospective students, we acknowledge that standardized test scores may not fully reflect academic preparedness or potential.
 Therefore, students in this category may take advantage of the College’s test-optional policy by not providing SAT or ACT scores with their application for admission.

-If you have opted to take the ACT or SAT, we request that you submit the test scores before matriculation.
-While test scores are not reviewed by the Office of Admissions and will not affect the strength of your application, they are used for academic advising and placement.
+If you have opted to take the ACT or SAT, we request that you submit the test scores by June 1 if you are admitted and enroll.
+Test scores are not reviewed by the Office of Admissions and will not affect the strength of your application.
+They are used for academic advising and placement.

 International Students (Non-U.S. Citizens or Permanent Residents)